OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/lost-master-key.md

                                this test.
       --scrubPii             Use this switch to scrub all personally identifiable information from the database.
+      --skipLicenseCheck     Skips the licence check when performing a schema upgrade

 Or one of the common options: